scalefocus/virusafe-ios/README.md

 ## Contacts

-Feel free to checkout our [Slack Team](https://join.slack.com/t/virusafe/shared_invite/zt-dthph60w-KGyk_s6rjoGa6WjR7~tCAg) and join the discussion there ✌️
+Feel free to join our [Slack team](https://join.slack.com/t/virusafe/shared_invite/zt-dthph60w-KGyk_s6rjoGa6WjR7~tCAg) and join in the discussion there.

 ## License